Tuesday, November 29, 2011

 Friday, November 18, 2011

-Angry Birds cupcake class at Cake Connection
+Angry Birds cupcake class

-Nancy started the class by introducing fondant and its characteristics to us.
+The instructor started the class by introducing fondant and its characteristics to us.
 She then went on to show us step by step how to make 2D and 3D figurines.
 After that she asked us to make the angry birds and a "piggie" on our own as she assisted us whenever necessary.

 Step by step instruction by Nancy of Cake Connection

-Nancy's instruction was clear and precise.
+Her instruction was clear and precise.
 During her demonstration she had also cautioned us to pay attention to details when we work with fondant in order to get impressive figurines.
 I like that she also shared with us tips that we might never get if we just followed instructions from a book.

 2D angry bird